rafaelmotaalves/functional-programming/README.md

 # functional-programming
-Code made to learn and pratice functional programming in haskell
+Code made to learn and pratice functional programming in haskell for the programming language paradigms discipline on CIn - UFPE